Probably the best place to begin is at the beginning:

 By the fifth grade in Mrs. Baker’s class there were 47 students and one teacher.
 Recalling they’d had to fill out paperwork each year with the teachers, beginning with Miss Rocket (3rd grade), Mrs. Contoise (4th grade), Mrs. Baker (5th grade) and Mrs. Scarf in (6th grade), asking their overfilled classrooms full of students, who, among them had fathers working on the government space program.
 This because the federal government subsidized school districts hit with huge costs per the glut of students.
 The massive project and economies of scale meant little to two six year old’s in their swiftly vanishing swampy woods.

 Dad’s incredible engine.
 Zero-6,000 mph in 2.5 minutes!
-Above left is Rocket Assembly building at Cape Canaveral, like the one at Michoud.
+Above right is the Rocket Assembly building at Cape Canaveral, like the one at Michoud.

 THE CARNIVOROUS FLORA